teklynk/twitch_queue/README.md

 remove teklynk

 The remove feature could be good to "eliminate" a player/user.
 Maybe the list starts out with 10 user names and you remove them... depending on the game or use case.
+When you remove a user from the list, another user can then join/be added.
+Above the overlay, you can add a title like: "!play (Max of 5 players)" to let users know that they can jump in when a spot opens up.

 Unique user names only.
 No duplicates.